-Magnitude 6.1 quake shakes Tokyo area; no tsunami danger
+Magnitude 5.9 quake shakes Tokyo; 5 people slightly injured

-TOKYO — A powerful magnitude 6.1 earthquake shook the Tokyo area on Thursday night, but officials said there were no immediate reports of injuries and no danger of a tsunami.
+TOKYO (AP) — A powerful magnitude 5.9 earthquake shook the Tokyo area on Thursday night, slightly injuring at least five people and halting trains and subways.
+Officials said there was no major damage or danger of a tsunami.

 The Meteorological Agency said the quake was centered in Chiba prefecture, just east of Tokyo, at a depth of 80 kilometers (48 miles).

-It caused buildings to sway and hanging objects such as signs to swing violently, but there were no reported injuries or damage.
-Chief Cabinet Secretary Hirokazu Matsuno said the authorities are investigating any possible damage.
-He said there were no abnormalities at nuclear power facilities in the area.
+It caused buildings to sway and hanging objects such as signs to swing violently.
+Chief Cabinet Secretary Hirokazu Matsuno said there were no abnormalities at nuclear power facilities in the area.

+Chiba prefectural police said two women in separate locations sprained their ankles when they were thrown to the floor during the quake.
+NHK public television said a commuter train partially derailed when it made an emergency stop, causing three passengers to fall and get slightly injured.

-Tokyo Electric Power Company Holdings said about 250 homes in downtown Tokyo lost power.
+Tokyo Electric Power Company Holdings said about 250 homes in downtown Tokyo temporarily lost power.

-“Shinkansen” super express trains in and out of Tokyo were temporarily halted, NHK public television said.
+“Shinkansen” super express trains in and out of Tokyo were halted for safety checks but later resumed operation, East Japan Railway Co. said.
+Tokyo’s Yamanote loop line and subways also restarted.

+Outside of Tokyo’s Shinagawa station, where local trains were temporarily halted, there was a long line of people trying to get taxis home.

-Many elevators automatically stopped, including those at Tokyo’s metropolitan government building, and officials were using stairs, NHK said.
+Many elevators automatically stopped, including those at Tokyo’s metropolitan government building, temporarily trapping some people.

-Yoshiyuki Yoshihara, an official in Tokyo’s Adachi district, said a number of elevators stopped with people trapped inside but later resumed operation.

-Videos taken in the busy downtown districts of Shibuya and Shinjuku showed cars moving and people walking on the streets as usual.
+Fire and disaster officials said underground water pipes were damaged in dozens of locations in Tokyo.
+In one district, water was gushing from the ground.

 New Prime Minister Fumio Kishida posted a message on Twitter urging people to “check the latest information and take action to protect your lives.”